 Managing skin and gut flora infections

 Patients with AML who sustain profound and prolonged neutropenia are at risk for infections with commensal organisms such as skin and gut flora.
 Benefit from specialized air handling is debatable.
 Our practice is to insure that visitors wash their hands and to have patients in a positive pressure environment.
 Should patients who are neutropenic after AML chemotherapy eat fresh fruits and vegetables?
-Some data suggests that food intake can be liberalized; we allow a normal diet.
+Recent data suggests that food intake can be liberalized; we allow a normal diet.
 It is probably better to allow patients to eat whatever they like to maintain their caloric intake, than to worry about the theoretical risk of bacteria induced by food items.

 Managing tumor lysis syndrome

 A potential complication of AML is tumor lysis syndrome, spontaneous or chemotherapy-induced cell lysis, leading to the release of large amounts of potassium phosphate causing hyperkalemia, hyperphosphatemia, and secondary hypocalcemia.
 Purine metabolites lead to uric acid accumulation in renal tubules which can cause renal failure.
-Although most AML patients do not have profound tumor lysis, provision of IV normal saline and allopurinol (an xanthine oxidase inhibitor) to prevent renal deposition of uric acid is worthwhile.
-Incipient renal failure and/or an inability to take oral medicines should prompt the use of recombinant urate oxidase to rapidly decrease the serum uric acid.
+Although many patients do not have profound tumor lysis leading this complication, provision of IV normal saline and allopurinol (an xanthine oxidase inhibitor) to prevent renal deposition of uric acid is worthwhile.
+Incipient renal failure and/or an inability to take oral medicines should prompt the use of recombinent urate oxidase to rapidly decrease the serum uric acid.